artstisen/marbles/Guide-to-windows-terminal-crt.md

 ```
 # -=-=-=-=-=-=-=- PowerShell -=-=-=-=-=-=-=-
-# Create variable to hold the path of the Powershell profile folder
+# Create variable to hold the path to the Powershell profile folder
 $psDir = "C:\Users\User\Documents\PowerShell"
-# Create a function to invoke the PowerShell profile file (this file)
+# Create a function to open the file (this file)
-Function fnc-ps1 {cd $psDir; ii .\Microsoft.PowerShell_profile.ps1}
+Function fnc-ps1 {ii $psDir\Microsoft.PowerShell_profile.ps1}
 # Create an alias to call the function
 New-Alias -Name ps1 -Value fnc-ps1
 ```